1.85 Million Divided By 11

 • Resource Allocation: Dividing a budget among different departments, distributing goods equally among a group of people, or allocating tasks among team members.

 • Averaging Data: Calculating average scores, incomes, temperatures, or any other data set requires division.
-For instance, if a company's total profit over 11 months is 1,850,000, the average monthly profit is found by dividing 1,850,000 by 11.
+As an example, if a company's total profit over 11 months is 1,850,000, the average monthly profit is found by dividing 1,850,000 by 11.

 • Unit Conversions: Converting larger units to smaller ones often involves division.
-For example, converting kilometers to meters, or gallons to liters.
+Take this: converting kilometers to meters, or gallons to liters.

 • Financial Calculations: Calculating interest rates, profit margins, and other financial metrics frequently uses division.